CatChenal/MCCE4-Alpha/README.md

 Public version of the private MCCE4 development repository.
 MCCE4 is now using [NextGenPB (NGPB) from the Rocchia Lab (IIT)](https://github.com/concept-lab/NextGenPB) as its default PBE solver.

 There are two ways you can install MCCE4-Alpha, which differ on whether a script is used:
  * Option A: Semi-automated setup using provided scripts that download a generic NGPB image.
- * Option B: Manual setup that includes creation of a NGPB image optimized for your platform..
+ * Option B: Manual setup that includes creation of a NGPB image optimized for your platform.

 ---
 ## Installation Option A: Quick Installation with Scripts